Health and Social Care

-Will the Secretary of State now come clean with the House and admit that the Lansley Act, which fragmented the NHS into tiny pieces, caused huge inefficiencies; and that successive Governments, including the one of which he is a member, have starved the NHS of resources, which has caused a lot of the problems that our constituents face in increased waiting times and increased pressure on staff?
+Will the Secretary of State now come clean with the House and admit that the Lansley Act, which fragmented the NHS into tiny pieces, caused huge inefficiencies; and that successive Governments, including the one of whom he is a member, have starved the NHS of resources, which has caused a lot of the problems that our constituents face in increased waiting times and increased pressure on staff?

 We care about securing the future of the NHS.
 That is why we are putting £20 billion extra into it over the next five years—£33 billion extra in cash terms.
 Yes, we will consider proposals being made for legislative changes, but what we care about is making sure that the NHS gets all the support it needs, and not just political nonsense.

 Does my right hon.
 Friend agree that one of the vital components to ensure the long-term future of the NHS is community hospitals?
 Will he meet me to discuss what can be done to recruit more qualified staff, so that beds at the Portland Community Hospital can be reopened?

 I would be very happy to meet my hon.
 Friend to discuss that, because community hospitals have a vital role to play in the future of the NHS as more care is delivered close to home.